jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

 starting with "000", while setting a high threshold might prune anything starting with "111".
 Consider the following examples:

-1. **Popular URLs:** [google.com](https://google.com/) receives a massive amount of traffic whereas [duckduckgo.com](https://duckduckgo.com/) may have lower traffic.
-To identify heavy-hitting search queries on Google, the Aggregators should set a high threshold, while in queries in different search engines may require lower thresholds to be considered popular.
+1. Popular URLs: `a.example.com` receives a massive amount of traffic whereas `b.example.com` may have lower traffic.
+To identify heavy-hitting search queries on `a.example.com`, the Aggregators should set a high threshold, while in queries in different search engines may require lower thresholds to be considered popular.

-1. **E-commerce:** Grocery items are essential and have a high volume of sales.
+2. E-commerce: Grocery items are essential and have a high volume of sales.
 In contrast, electronics, though popular, usually come with a higher price compared to groceries.
 Meanwhile, luxury items command significantly higher prices but generally experience lower sales volumes.
-To identify heavy-hitting grocery items on an e-commerce website, Aggregators should use different threshold for each of these categories.
+To identify heavy-hitting grocery items on an e-commerce website, Aggregators could use different threshold for each of these categories.
 These thresholds are set to ensure that only the top-selling grocery items qualify as heavy hitters while electronics and luxury items are also considered heavy hitters on their own